ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-us.md

 ---
-title: 'Setting up your website with 1-click modules'
+title: "Setting up your website with a 1-click module (CMS)"
-excerpt: 'Find out how to set up your website using our 1-click modules'
+excerpt: "Find out how to set up your website using our 1-click modules"
 updated: 2023-09-11
 ---